김석훈 | 우리말 뿌리연구가, 『우리말 범어사전』 편저자

 teum → tim → time

-sound shifts between “ㅡ” and “ㅣ” are extremely common.
+sound shifts between “ㅡ” and “ㅣ”

 Examples include: